Whitney Houston: I Wanna Dance with Somebody: Plot

-Whitney peaks in the early 1990s, performing "The Star Spangled Banner" at Super Bowl XXV and acting in the film The Bodyguard while also suffering a miscarriage during production.
-She goes on tour, performing "I Will Always Love You" in South Africa for newly inaugurated President Nelson Mandela.

-Whitney marries Bobby and has their daughter Bobbi Kristina Brown.
-After learning that her father has put all her money and assets in the company’s name, she returns home and find Bobby missing.
-Upon Bobby's return, Whitney accuses him of spending her money on other women, kicks him out of the house and loses herself in cocaine.
+By the early 1990s Whitney hits her peak period, performing "The Star Spangled Banner" at Super Bowl XXV in 1991 and marking her acting debut in The Bodyguard.
+She marries Bobby in July 1992, giving birth to their daughter Bobbi Kristina the following March.
+While on tour to promote the film's soundtrack album, she performs "I Will Always Love You" in South Africa for newly-inaugurated President Nelson Mandela in 1994.
+After learning that John has withheld her financial and material assets, she returns home and finds Bobby missing.
+Upon Bobby's return, Whitney accuses him of spending her money on other women, ejects him from their house and consumes heavy amounts of cocaine.
+Inspired by their tumultuous relationship, she records the ballad "Why Does It Hurt So Bad".

-In 1998, Clive pressures Whitney to release a new studio album, as she has not done so in eight years, despite releasing seven major singles and starring in three films.
-Whitney records the ballad "Why Does It Hurt So Bad", inspired by her relationship with Bobby.
-Whitney confronts her father after discovering he mismanaged most of her fortune leaving her with no choice but to accept a $100 million contract with Arista that includes a world tour, keeping her away from her daughter and pushing her voice to its limits.

-While dealing with insomnia and stress, Whitney gets Clive to show her potential songs.
-Upon finding one she likes, a new studio album is released, igniting a potential comeback.
+In 1998, Clive pressures Whitney to release her first new studio album in eight years, although she has already released seven major singles from the soundtrack albums to her three films.
+She confronts John after discovering he mismanaged most of her fortune, forcing her into a $100 million contract with Arista that includes a world tour.
+Dealing with insomnia and stress, she asks Clive to provide potential songs.
+Upon finding one she likes, she releases a new studio album, igniting a potential comeback.
+However, the following tour proves exhausting, and her addiction resumes upon reuniting with Bobby.

-Clive warns Whitney about burning out and argues against her immediate return on tour, but she ignores him.
-The following tour proves exhausting, and Whitney's drug addiction catches up to her as she reunites with Bobby, suffers physical and mental decline that damages her reputation.
-Clive urges her to enter rehab, but she refuses.

-Near the tour's end, Robyn attempts to get Whitney to come home early.
-Bobby pushes her to insist on continuing and Robyn leaves Whitney's life after telling her John is dying in a hospital.
-While visiting her father she tells him she has a new manager so he doesn’t have to deal with the stress of the company.
-John tells Whitney she must pay him the $100 million from the world tour he negotiated.
-She cuts ties with him, even refusing to attend his funeral.
-Cissy finds Whitney in a drug-induced haze and has her arrested to force her into rehab.
-After a 4 month program, Whitney sobers up, reconnects with her daughter, and divorces Bobby.
+Near the tour's end, Robyn implores Whitney to conclude the tour early and return home, but Bobby pushes her to continue; Robyn permanently parts ways with her after revealing John has been hospitalized.
+While visiting him, Whitney explains that her sister-in-law Pat is her new management.
+She then proceeds to disown him, even refusing to attend his funeral in 2003.
+Cissy discovers her in a drug-induced haze and arranges for her arrest to force her into rehab.
+After a 4-month program, she sobers up, reconnects with her daughter, and divorces Bobby in 2007.